d-krupke/folder_anchor/README.md

 `find -L $MY_DIRECTORY -type l -exec rm -- {} +`.
 When creating new symbolic links, only broken links are allowed to be overwritten.
 Otherwise, a warning is printed.

+### Is there a dry run option?

+Yes, simply add the parameter `--dry` to get the changes printed without actually performing them.